-It's no secret that vegetables are the foundation of a healthy diet.
-They are important sources of many nutrients, including potassium, fiber and vitamin C, that promote good health and may reduce the risk of some chronic conditions like heart disease.
-Aim to eat at least 2.5 cups (or equivalent) daily.
+It's no secret that vegetables are the foundation of a healthy meal pattern.
+They are important sources of many nutrients, including potassium, fiber and vitamin C, that promote good health and may reduce the risk of chronic conditions like heart disease, diabetes and cancer.
+The Dietary Guidelines for Americans recommend eating at least 2.5 cups (or equivalent) daily.

 If you have diabetes, keeping track of your carbohydrates—no matter the source—is key.
-This chart of vegetables ranked can help you stay on target while loading your plate full of fresh vegetables.
+This chart of vegetables ranked can help you stay on target while loading your plate full of vegetables.
 Here are several low-carb vegetables, ranked from lowest to highest.

 Low-Carb Vegetables, Ranked from Lowest to Highest Carbs:

-1 cup: 1.4 g carbohydrates
+1 cup: 1.4g carbohydrates

-Romaine Lettuce (raw)
+Romaine lettuce (raw)

-1 cup shredded: 1.6 g carbohydrates
+1 cup shredded: 1.6g carbohydrates

-1 large stalk (11"): 1.9 g carbohydrates
+1 stalk (40g): 2.2g carbohydrates

 Cucumber (raw with peel)

-1/2 cup: 1.9 g carbohydrates
+1/2 cup: 1.9g carbohydrates

 Mushrooms (button, cooked)